 Editor’s note: As Lutherans, grace is at the heart of our faith understanding.
 But what does it look like to actually live out grace?
-This is the final article in a three-part series exploring what grace means and what it looks like to tangibly experience grace in action.
+This is the final article in a series exploring what grace means and what it looks like to tangibly experience grace in action.

 Each Saturday evening, the men of Living Stones Prison Congregation in Shelton, Wash., gather for worship inside the Washington Corrections Center.
 Like most ELCA congregations, Living Stones offers word, sacrament and a warm welcome to visitors—in this case, guests from congregations throughout the Southwestern Washington Synod who support the prisoners.